Barn roof styles – which one is right for your timber framed project?

 • Ample loft space: The triangular shape provides a spacious loft area for storage or potential living space.

-• Easy construction: Gable roofs are relatively simple to build, making them cost-effective.
+• Easy construction: Gable roofs are relatively simple to build, making them cost-effective and ideal for hay barns and similar structures.

 Cons: